ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 As to the successful Access Token Response that AS sends to DEV1, the following applies.

-* The "aud" and "scope" parameters are used as defined in {{RFC9200}}, and according to the profile of ACE used by DEV1 and DEV2.
+* The "audience" and "scope" parameters are used as defined in {{RFC9200}}, and according to the profile of ACE used by DEV1 and DEV2.

-  In particular, "aud" specifies an identifier of DEV2, while "scope" specifies the access rights that AS has granted to DEV1 for accessing protecting resources at DEV2.
+  In particular, "audience" specifies an identifier of DEV2, while "scope" specifies the access rights that AS has granted to DEV1 for accessing protecting resources at DEV2.

   The "scope" parameter has to be present if: i) it was present in the Access Token Request, and the access rights granted to DEV1 are different from the requested ones; or ii) it was not present in the Access Token Request, and the access rights granted to DEV1 are different from the default ones.